sirateek/flappydot/README.md

 # Installation
 1. Clone this repository into your local computer
-2. Start game by run `python3 run.py`
+2. Start game by running `python3 run.py`

 # Complatibility
 ### Tested on these OS and Python Version